 Big words, little effect.
 Dow Jones went today below 9000, 936 points below the Monday level, a weekly swing unseen in the history of the modern stock exchanges.
 What brought it down was not only the lack of confidence in the markets, but also the corporate reports on their earnings.
 JPMorgan Chase and Wells Fargo reported third-quarter profit going straight down — 84 percent for JPMorgan and 23 percent for Wells — although chip-maker Intel Corp. beat analysts’ estimates with a profit increase of 12 percent, according to the AP.

 Last week’s stock market trading reduced shareholder wealth by about $2.5 trillion, and took the Dow back to its lowest level since April 2003.
 This really hurts the companies, who find financing harder than ever.
-The CFO’s accross the globe mention that the life should go on as usually, the projects as well.
+The CFO’s across the globe mention that the life should go on as usually, the projects as well.
 Pacific Gas and Electric’s CFO Chris Johns announced in a CFO magazine article a dividend a few days ago, exactly on these grounds.
-He actually mentiones that companies should try to strive to get back to the basics – to present their development plans, to pursue them and to do their best in their own businesses.
+He actually mentions that companies should try to strive to get back to the basics – to present their development plans, to pursue them and to do their best in their own businesses.
 His biggest fear is of course the access to credit, which has become in the current financial blow both costlier and more difficult, with less banks willing to lend in the current situation.

 His faith in that the market rationality will triumph (and that people will start investing again in the stock exchanges) is shared by other chief financial officers, from Genesis Lease’s ltd Alan Jenkins to First Capital’s Mark Hoggard.